MysticVapour/iitkgp-rpeval/readme.md

 Note: Make sure your OPENAI key is set, check last section in this readme for help.

+- **Important**: Don't worry about running this if you already have the `KDSH_2025_Dataset_Extras/` folder in your repository.
+Run this only if you're interested in augmentation.

 1. Place raw research papers in the `input_rp` folder within `augment_rp/`.
 2. Run the augmentation script:
    ```bash